makerdao/market-maker-keeper/README.md

 * The keeper needs access to an Ethereum node in order to grant token approvals to _0x_ contracts, and also to constantly monitor token balances so it knows the maximum amount of orders it can place.

-* All Paradex API requests need to be signed with the private key associated with the Ethereum account accessing the exchange.
-Having said that, the way signed data has to be formatted for Paradex makes it impossible to create the signature with a regular Ethereum JSON RPC `eth_sign` call.
-Due to that, the keeper needs to have direct access to the private key file and to a file containing the password able to decrypt that key.

 ## `idex-market-maker-keeper`